priyadharsinid/mars-weather-webscraping/README.md

 Print the list in your notebook.

-Optionally, store the scraped data in a file or database (to ease sharing the data with others).
-To do so, export the scraped data to either a JSON file or a MongoDB database.

 The URL to find Mars Temperature Data is https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html.

 Scrape the data in the HTML table.